Making cocktails at home is good because:

 - Serving and Garnish

-- Highball glass, on rocks, Luxardo cherry
+- Highball glass, on rocks.
+Luxardo cherry, lemon twist.

 - Good Bottles

-- Suntory Toki
+- Suntory Toki.

 Daiquiri